sharmainec/tp/docs/UserGuide.md

 ## Commands

 The following section gives an in-depth overview of each command in LingoGO! and provides some examples on their usages.
-If you are a new user, you may also want to refer to the [Command Format](#command-format) section below for a breakdown on LingoGO!'s command format.
+If you are a new user, you may also want to refer to the [Command format](#command-format) and [Flashcard format](#flashcard-format) sections below for a breakdown on LingoGO!'s command and flashcard formats.

-### Command Format
+### Command format
 This section aims to provide you with a quick breakdown on LingoGO!'s command format.